What can you see in 14 days in Australia? We’ve put together a 2 week Australia itinerary for you so you don’t have to wonder anymore.

 Melbourne and Sydney are a 3 and 3 and a half hour flight away making too far for day trips but certainly worthwhile for multi-day trips.

-Last stop on this 2 week Australia itinerary is Adelaide which can be visited before or after Kangaroo Island or independently.
-With a population of about 1.3 million, Adelaide is all about parks, a sophisticated cuisine, museums and friendly people.
+Last stop on this 2 week Australia itinerary is Adelaide, which can be visited before or after Kangaroo Island or independently.
+With a population of about 1.3 million, Adelaide is all about parks, sophisticated cuisine, museums, and friendly people.

 Every year the city shows off its outstanding features by hosting several renowned festivals like the Festival of Arts and the Adelaide Film Festival.

 Adelaide is definitely a city that cannot be missed in a 2 week Australia itinerary.
 And if you have the time, continue on to New Zealand for a unique experience, especially in the quirky city of Christchurch.

 Here are some accommodation options for Adelaide.

 We hope that we’ve answered your question, what can you see in Australia in two weeks?

 Don’t go empty-handed to Australia.
 Do your homework before you go to ensure you maximize your time for the ideal two week itinerary in Australia.
 Here are a couple of guide books to get you started; My favorites are DK Eyewitness Australia Travel Guide, Fodor’s Australia and Australia Lonely Planet.